BoThomas/churchtools-extensions/extensions/running-dinner/docs/implementation-plan.md

 1. Browse all published dinners in one view
 2. See which dinners you're already registered for (badge/indicator)
-3. Click "Join" on available dinners → Fill registration form
+3. Click "Join" on available dinners (only when status is 'published') → Fill registration form
-4. Click "Edit" on dinners you've registered for → Modify registration
+4. View your registration details
+5. Edit registration (only before groups are created)
+6. Cancel registration:
+   - Before groups created: simple cancellation
+   - After groups created: warning about organizer notification and manual group adjustments
-5. After routes published → View group members and route details
+7. After routes published → View group members and route details

 ## Core Algorithms